Introduction

 Scope of work

-Kissa Kahani was hopefully an answer to a problem that most adolescents in India face – not being able to have conversations about sexual health as well as understand the many confusing changes their bodies are going through.
-Most of the information they get would be from informal and unreliable sources such as pornography and friends, and they also lacked a safe space where they can discuss topics related to sexual and reproductive health.
+Kissa Kahani was hopefully an answer to a problem that most adolescents in India face of not being able to have conversations about sexual health, as well as understand the many confusing changes their bodies are going through.
+Most of the information they get would be from informal and unreliable sources such as pornography or friends, and they also lacked a safe space where they can discuss topics related to sexual and reproductive health.
 With better information, they can make safer choices with their lives.

 We had to translate three years worth of research into age-appropriate stories that could encourage the right kind of conversations.
-The intervention would be approached in three ways: introducing of the main themes to the target audience through engaging animation, expanding the universe of Kissa Kahani through three graphic novels, and driving the concepts home using interactive games that'd be facilitated by a teacher in school.
+The intervention would be approached in three ways: introduce of the main themes to the target audience through engaging animation, expand the universe of Kissa Kahani through three graphic novels, and drive the concepts home using interactive games, facilitated by a teacher in school.

 MEET THE CHARACTERS

-The protagonists of the comics are the kids, but we also had to design a few adult characters who would help them on their journey - such as teachers, police officers and parents.
-We also explored ageing or transformations with a few characters.
-Our goal was to find an engaging visual style, somewhere between realistic and stylised.
+The protagonists of the comics are the kids, but we also designed a few adult characters who would help them on their journey - such as teachers, police officers and parents.
+We explored ageing or transformations with a few characters.
+Our goal was to find an engaging visual style, nothing too realistic or heavily stylised either.

 It was important to create as diverse a group of kids as possible, with varying body shapes, heights and skin tones, and break away from the stereotypes of character roles based on body types, particularly for female characters.
 For example, a chubby girl could only be a 'best friend sidekick' or that 'looking feminine' was a must for a female character.
-We wanted to move away from such stereotypes.
+Our goal was to move away from such stereotypes.

 We used this line of thought with all of our characters and ended up with a wonderful, little cast.
 Our hope was that any child reading the story would feel like the messages were being conveyed to them by someone they could see in their friends or family, and not a polished spokesperson they couldn't relate to.